 Access to WASH infrastructure and products expanded

 USAID hopes to conclude an agreement with the GOL to fund, directly through MPW, investments in the expansion of sustainable rural water supply infrastructure during the period of ACBSH implementation.
-Whether or not the provision of infrastructure happens through an agreement with the MPW, the Recipient is expected to build capacity of MPW counterparts at county level in the planning (including community engagement), design, citing and continued oversight in such a way that they are critically involved in accomplishing this result and sustaining rural water infrastructure.
+Whether or not the provision of infrastructure happens through an agreement with the MPW, the Recipient is expected to build capacity of MPW counterparts at county level to participate in the planning (including community engagement), design, citing and continued oversight in such a way that they are critically involved in accomplishing this result and sustaining rural water infrastructure.
+This support should be provided in the larger context of enhancing inter-ministerial and partner collaboration and coordination at the county level and below around improvements to rural water supply and sanitation, including through enhanced functioning of county WASH committees.